gorj00/Angular-Docs/README.md

 - ngClass
 - ngFor
 - Custom Directive
-- Using Renderer to Access Elements
+- Using Renderer to Access Directive Elements
-- Reactive Directives with HostListener (JavaScript Events)
+- Reactive Directives with Renderer and HostListener
 - _add other sections_ ...